amrharbia98/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page
-Hi, I’m Amr Harbia, an Egyptian front-end developer based in the U.S. I’m learning with freeCodeCamp and just built my first project: a responsive technical documentation page using HTML &amp; CSS.
-I'm passionate about web development and looking for opportunities to grow and contribute.
+Hello,

+My name is Amr Harbia, an aspiring web developer originally from Egypt, currently living in the United States.
+I recently completed my first project — a Technical Documentation Page — as part of my learning journey with freeCodeCamp.
+This project helped me practice HTML and CSS fundamentals, including responsive design using media queries.

+I am eager to continue improving my skills and contribute to real-world projects.
+I am confident that my dedication and continuous learning will make me a valuable addition to any development team.

+Thank you for considering my work.

+Best regards,
+Amr Harbia
+amrharbia98@gmail.com